FilipeGomesMelo/ray_tracin_with_python/README.md

 > Project from IF680 (PROCESSAMENTO GRÁFICO)

-Recommended that you run using pypy3 interpreter and not CPython
+Recommended that you run using pypy3 interpreter and not CPython for better rendering times

 ## Using on Windows using chocolatey
 1. Install the [chocolatey](https://chocolatey.org/install)